greenstack/portfolio/csharp/UnitStates/README.md

 units on the board without having to resort to several potentially deep-nested if statements in the code.

-This solution solved two problems: the issue of tracking untapped units, what currently selected units were able to do, as well as keeping the code clean and potentially giving me the option to expand the capabilities of the units and the actions available to them without too much headache.
+This solution solved two problems: the issue of tracking untapped units and what a selected unit could do, as well as keeping the code clean and potentially giving me the option to expand the capabilities of the units and the actions available to them without too much headache.